crGowen/SimpleTemplates/CPP/DLL/README.md

 Simple implicit and explicit linking:

-Implicit requires also giving out a .lib and .h files with the DLL file
+Implicit (AKA static lib) requires also giving out a .lib and .h files with the DLL file

 Explicit linking is harder to code for on both ends, but doesn't require distributing the .h and .lib files